How to Become an Ultrasound Technician

 Is it hard to become an ultrasound technician?

 It depends.
 You need postsecondary education and, in many cases, certification to become an ultrasound technician.
-The time it takes to become an ultrasound technician ranges from one to six years, depending on your education level.
+The time it takes to become an ultrasound technician ranges from 1-6 years, depending on your education level.

 According to the Cambridge College of Healthcare and Technology, sonography programs can be challenging due to the technical nature of the courses, such as anatomy, physiology, and ultrasound physics.

-How long is schooling for an ultrasound technician?
+What degree is best for an ultrasound technician?